Existence Results for the Time-incremental Elastic Contact Problem with Coulomb Friction in 2D: Introduction

 \subsection{Historical background}

-The mathematical analysis of the static problem~\eqref{eq:SignoriniCoulombDiscret} was first considered by Duvaut \& Lions in~\cite{DuvautLions}.
-They observed that when \(-ft_n\) is replaced by a given \(\tau\geq 0\) in the last line of problem~\eqref{eq:SignoriniCoulombDiscret} (Coulomb law), then one gets the following variational problem:
+The mathematical analysis of the time-incremental problem~\eqref{eq:SignoriniCoulombDiscret} was first considered by Duvaut \& Lions in~\cite{DuvautLions}.
+They observed that when \(-ft_n\) is replaced with a given \(\tau\geq 0\) in line~\eqref{eq:Frict} of problem~\eqref{eq:SignoriniCoulombDiscret} (Coulomb law), then one gets the following variational problem:

 which can be uniquely solved by the direct method of the Calculus of Variations, under appropriate regularity assumptions on the data.
 This remark suggests a fixed point strategy applied to the mapping \(\tau\mapsto -ft_n\).
-If the mapping \(\tau \mapsto t_n\) were Lipschitz-continuous, then the mapping \(\tau\mapsto -ft_n\) would be a contraction for small (Lipschitz) friction coefficient \(f\), yielding a unique fixed point and therefore a unique solution of problem~\eqref{eq:SignoriniCoulombDiscret} in that case.
+If the mapping \(\tau \mapsto t_n\) were Lipschitz-continuous, then the mapping \(\tau\mapsto -ft_n\) would be a contraction for small friction coefficient \(f\), yielding a unique fixed point and therefore a unique solution of problem~\eqref{eq:SignoriniCoulombDiscret} in that case.
 This hope was dashed as no Lipschitz-continuity turns out to be fulfilled.

 The next progress came from Jarušek's PhD thesis~\cite{JarusekPhD1,JarusekPhD2} who developed an original idea of Nečas under his supervision.
 He was able to run successfully the fixed-point strategy by applying Tikhonov's theorem in a Hilbert space endowed with the weak topology.
 The compactness needed to apply this theorem was obtained by requiring additional regularity on the data and proving additional regularity on the solution by use of local rectification together with the shift technique, involving very technical arguments.
 In this way, the first existence result for problem~\eqref{eq:SignoriniCoulombDiscret} was proved, provided that the data have little more regularity than usually required, and more importantly, that the friction coefficient is small enough.